Dtphelan1/dtphelan1/CV.md

 - Role:  Technical Lead and Lead Full-Stack Developer
 - Problem: Applying for benefits in America can be a repetitive, opaque, uncomfortable process for those seeking assistance.
 Complicated and fragmented UIs for various services have led to reports of poor user experience.
-- Research Question: Can the UX of
+- Research Question: Can we measurably improve the visibility of system status, user control, and efficiency of use of unemployment benefits portals today?
+- Accomplishments: Built functioning web prototype for entering unemployment information

 ### [MITRE's Social Justice Platform Webpage](sjp.mitre.org)